 About the Campus

-Computer Center Building: Houses the District Information Technology Department, which services all campuses and centers.
+Computer Center: Houses the District Information Technology Department, which services all campuses and centers.

-Fine Arts Building: The large building contains a sculpture lab, large multi-purpose room, six general classrooms, theatre with seating for 451 persons, two complete dressing rooms, costume workshop, scene shop, art gallery, and 7 offices.
+Fine Arts: The large building contains a sculpture lab, large multi-purpose room, six general classrooms, theatre with seating for 451 persons, two complete dressing rooms, costume workshop, scene shop, art gallery, and 7 offices.

 Arena Theater: The east wing houses a 200- seat arena theatre and 2 offices.
 Also includes a scene shop and two large dressing rooms.

-Science Annex Building: Houses six offices for instructors, two lecture rooms, and a science computer lab.
+Science Annex: Houses six offices for instructors, two lecture rooms, and a science computer lab.